 Globally shark populations are on the decline.
 One third of pelagic -open ocean sharks are threatened with extinction.
 Sharks are being overfished and the shark fin trade is threatening large species of sharks with extinction.
-Join Shark Stewards supporting the US Shark Fin Trade Elimination Act.
+Join Shark Stewards supporting the US Shark Fin Trade Elimination Act H1183.

-UPDATE: This law that will eliminate the US trade of threatened, endangered and sharks finned illegally or in countries without shark finning laws.
-The bill has passed through the Senate Committee and is in the House.
-One hundred and twenty six US House members have voiced their support for this bi-partisan bill.
+UPDATE: This law will eliminate the US trade of threatened, endangered and sharks finned illegally or in countries without shark finning laws.
+The bill has passed through the Senate and is now the House.
+As of September 1, 2021, this bipartisan bill currently has 184 cosponsors — 143 Democrats, 41 Republicans — not including its sponsor and is in the House Natural Resources Committee .

 SENATE ACTIONS TO DATE.